nuclearsandwich/unreal-committer/README.md

 Implementation
 --------------
-UC is ritten in CoffeeScript using Node.JS and the Faye websocket library.
+UC is written in CoffeeScript using Node.JS and the Faye websocket library.

 Why?